vkbansal/formula1-app/README.md

   - [OpenAPI (formerly known as Swagger)](https://swagger.io/docs/specification/about/)
   - [GraphQL](https://graphql.org/)

+> Disclaimer: The code for this app (specifically the server side code) is not meant to be used in production directly.
+You can use as a reference or a starting point but do not use it directly in production.

 ## How to run the app locally?

 Please follow the the instructions in [development](#development) section below.